 "I didn't like it at first," said ninth-grader Julia Baron, "but I like the sciences."

 Last Thursday, organizers for first-year programs hosted an afternoon workshop series related to the text.

 Miss Hall's physics teacher Ed Eckel gave a presentation on astronomy and the changing universe, inspired by the book's essay, "The Wild What."

 "You are stardust," Eckel explained to the students, relaying the history and life of planetary elements.
 "Really, that's what you're made of.
-You are three generations of stardust, and that's what you'll pass on to next generations."

 The presentation prompted Baron to stick around after to talk with Eckel about theories on Earth's fate within our solar system.